-(iii) The amount owed by Golden Ace Pte Ltd is unsecured and earns a return of 4.17% per annum (31 December 2013: average return ranging from 4.17% to 6.36% per annum).
+(iii) The amount owed by Golden Ace Pte Ltd is unsecured and earns a return ranging from 4% to 4.17% per annum (31 December 2013: average return ranging from 4.17% to 6.36% per annum).
 The other promoter of Golden Ace Pte Ltd has indemnified the Group for any non-recovery of amount advanced by the Group and the Group currently hold certain shares of the other promoter group held in EMGF as a security for such indemnification.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS As at 31 March 2014 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) As at 30 June 2014 (Unaudited)